 A good writer can help you to write manuals for all of your project roles and strategies.
 This is a position suitable for a tech-savvy writer who understands data and is able to explain complex structures to non-familiar audiences.

-Make the most out of your data by making it visible to the public.
+Data visualization makes your information more visible to the public and helps you make the most out of it.
 A creative graphic designer can help you to craft infographics, photo collages and illustrations that make information easier to comprehend and it’s appealing to share.

 A tech-savvy volunteer can help you to keep you laptops running smoothly, printers working, and chargers organized.
 If you need to change your equipment, you can also ask this volunteer for advice on which computer works best for your needs.